Vinay-Kushwaha/Vinay-Kushwaha/README.md

 ### Hi there 👋
 My name is Vinay Kushwaha.
-I am learning Java from past few months.
-I am looking for an entry level job as a Software Developer role.
+I am working as a Senior Software Developer.
 Proficiency in Java, PostgreSQL, SPring Boot, MySQL,  Data structure and Algorithms and DBMS.
-Here I am exploring and learning new skills to become a software developer.
+2+ years of experience as an API Developer possessing experience in creating and maintaining custom APIs by understanding clients' requirements and integrating them into different third-party software for efficient operations.
+Proficient in testing new software and APIs to identify bugs and modify the codes for improving performance.
+Adept at developing technology roadmaps of products by complying with clients' requirements to bolster customer satisfaction.

+3+ years of experience in optimizing productivity efficiency and service quality across various environments in an operations role.

 <!--
 **Vinay-Kushwaha/Vinay-Kushwaha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.